Notes on the Geography of Japan: Tokyo: Post-War

 In 1963, the old law that since 1923 had limited buildings to 100 shaku (about 10 stories) was modified to allow greater heights in certain areas.
 The Kasumigaseki Building of 1968 was the first building to take advantage of the exception, but Shinjuku or "New Station" was the site of the first cluster of highrises in the city.
 Since 1991, it's also been the headquarters of the Tokyo Metropolitan Government.

-Shinjuku is five or six kilometers west of Tokyo Station, although to subway riders it feels much farther away.
-Highrises have also crept into the center.
-This is the Marunouchi Building, the tallest of the many buildings in the Marunouchi neighborhood.
-Like other Mitsubishi Estate Company properties, no architect is identified, other than the Company.
+This is the Marunouchi Building, the tallest of the many buildings at Marunouchi.
+Like other Mitsubishi Estate Company properties, no architect is identified other than the Company.

 Tokyo doesn't have many trophy buildings, but perhaps this qualifies: near Marunouchi, it's the Tokyo International Forum, designed by Rafael Vinoly.